oemof/oemof-tabular/docs/usage.rst

 Errors when reading a datapackage
 -----------------------------------------

-	* Does the column order match the order of fields in the (tabular) data resource?
+	* Does the column order match the order of fields in the (datapackage) data resource?
 	* Does the type match the types in of the columns (i.e. for integer, obviously only integer values should be in the respective column)

-If you encounter this error message when reading a datapackage, you most likely provided `output_parameters` that are of type object for a tabular resource.
+If you encounter this error message when reading a datapackage, you most likely provided `output_parameters` that are of type object for a datapackage resource.
 However, there will be emtpy entries in the field of your `output_parameters`.